Candidates should run for the office that exists, not for the one they wish to have, says Dr Tony Tan. (Yahoo! …

 While the elected President can have influence, he "is not — and should not be — a separate power centre," believes presidential hopeful Dr Tony Tan.

-What the President can and should do is address the concerns of Singaporeans and take them into account when exercising his or her powers, said Dr Tan.
+What the President can and should do is take the concerns of Singaporeans into account when exercising his powers, and address their concerns formally or informally through appropriate channels, said Dr Tan.

 Outlining his understanding of the President's role in a statement on Wednesday, he added the President must also have "a heart for all Singaporeans" and know how to reflect their concerns effectively in the context of national and international affairs.